IncinX/foundryvtt-farhome/README.md

 ## Installation

-In the FoundryVTT Configuration and Setup screen, click *Install System*, enter ```https://github.com/IncinX/foundryvtt-farhome/releases/latest/download/system.json``` in the Manifest URL field, and click *Install*.
+In the FoundryVTT Configuration and Setup screen, select the *Game Systems* tab, click *Install System*, enter ```https://github.com/IncinX/foundryvtt-farhome/releases/latest/download/system.json``` in the Manifest URL field, and click *Install*.

 Create a game world by picking the *Game Worlds* tab and clicking *Create World*, then select the *Farhome* from the *Game System* drop down menu.
 You can now start your game!